 Program Approach for Reading

-The BJU Press elementary reading program challenges students to truly engage with what they are reading.
-Literature—whether it is fiction, nonfiction, drama, or poetry—can help people to think about, make sense of, celebrate, mourn, and even change the world.
-We want students to take joy in reading any type of literature so that they will grow to become life-long readers.
-We also want them to be able to analyze, interpret, and evaluate everything they read from a biblical worldview.
+The BJU Press elementary reading program challenges students to engage with what they read.
+Literature—whether it is fiction, nonfiction, drama, or poetry—enables people to consider, make sense of, celebrate, lament, and even change the world.
+We want students to enjoy reading all types of literature so that they will become lifelong readers.
+We also want them to analyze, interpret, and evaluate everything they read from a biblical worldview.
 More than any other people, Christians should value reading because God reveals Himself to His people through a book.
 In addition to helping us know God, reading skills also prepare us to be better servants of Christ.
 The apostle Paul lays out for us the standard by which Christians should measure what they read: things that are true, honorable, right, pure, lovely, and commendable (Phil.
 4:8).
 In other words, we should read that which conveys truth, goodness, and beauty.

 Fostering the Joy of Reading

-Students who are properly equipped for reading will be more likely to enjoy reading time and pursue it on their own, but they must also be given a reason to start reading.
-We hope each student using our elementary reading materials learns a lifelong love for reading.
-The teacher materials, basal readers, and novel studies have been designed to get students motivated and engaged in the stories.
-Teacher editions provide suggestions for exciting story introductions and interactive lessons that bring students in before they start reading.
+Students who are properly equipped to read are more likely to enjoy reading so much that they will pursue it on their own.
+However, in order to get there, students must have a reason to start reading.
+Our hope is that a lifelong love for reading begins in each student using our elementary reading materials.
+The teacher materials, basal readers, and novel studies have been designed to motivate and engage the students with a wide variety of literature.
+Teacher editions provide suggestions for exciting introductions and interactive lessons that help capture students’ attention before they start reading.
 The basal readers use a colorful design with a balance between open space and text.
-Each selection is age-appropriate and leveled according to student ability, and the selections offer a variety of authors and genres.
-Students should have every opportunity to become active participants in each lesson.
+Each selection is age-appropriate and leveled according to student ability, and the selections offer variety between author styles and genres.
+Students should have every opportunity to actively participate in each lesson.